2nd Eurovision Semi-Final

 Alarm over Italy’s Sal Da Vinci

-Even before the second semifinal on Thursday evening, there was already concern about Italy’s Sal Da Vinci, who had already performed his song “Per Sempre Si” in the first semifinal on Tuesday.
-On Thursday, however, the Italian canceled a last-minute appearance at the Eurofan House in Vienna.
+Even before the second semifinal on Thursday evening, there was already concern over Italy’s Sal Da Vinci, who had already performed his song “Per Sempre Si” in the first semifinal on Tuesday.
+On Thursday, however, the Italian canceled an appearance at the Eurofan House in Vienna at the last minute.
 What was behind it?
 Unclear!

 Sal Da Vinci performed his song “Per Sempre Si” in the first semifinal on Tuesday.
 On Thursday, ...